-DISD junior managers impress at the Harvard Model United Nations (HMUN)
+DISD junior executives impress at Harvard Model United Nations (HMUN)

 January 14, 2025

-From 10 to 13 January, 23 student Students in grades 9, 10, and 11 successfully participated in the renowned Harvard Model United Nations (HMUN).
-This international educational program enables young leaders from around the world to learn about the principles and working practices of the United Nations in a simulation setting.
-In doing so, they develop essential skills such as negotiation, critical thinking, and public speaking.
+From January 10 to 13, 23 student from grades 9, 10 and 11 successfully took part in the renowned Harvard Model United Nations (HMUN).
+This international educational program enables young leaders from all over the world to learn about the principles and working methods of the United Nations in a simulation.
+In doing so, they develop essential skills such as negotiation, critical thinking and public speaking.

-“Her outstanding commitment not only demonstrated her exceptional talent, but also filled our school with great pride,” summarized accompanying teacher Ms. Willgrass.
+"Their outstanding commitment has not only expressed their exceptional talent, but also fills our school with great pride," summed up the accompanying teacher Ms. Willgrass.

-The conference challenged participants to engage intensively with current global challenges and develop creative, sustainable solutions in the form of resolutions.
-The DISD students demonstrated not only analytical thinking but also teamwork and intercultural competence by collaborating with delegates from all over the world.
+The conference required the participants to deal intensively with current global challenges and to develop creative, sustainable solutions in the form of resolutions.
+The DISD students not only demonstrated analytical thinking, but also teamwork and intercultural competence by working together with delegates from all over the world.

 Personal impressions of the award winners

-Hala also shared her experience: "This conference showed me how important it is to communicate openly and respectfully with others to find common solutions.
-The award means a lot to me as it reflects the hard work we've done as a team."
+Hala also shared her experience: "This conference showed me how important it is to communicate openly and respectfully with others in order to find common solutions.
+The award means a lot to me as it reflects the hard work we have put in as a team."

 Appreciation of the teachers

-Mrs. Kolburan, another accompanying teacher, emphasized the importance of participation: “It was impressive to see the commitment and professionalism with which our student * participated in the discussions.
+Ms. Kolburan, another accompanying teacher, emphasized the importance of participation: "It was impressive to see the commitment and professionalism with which our student took part in the discussions.
 We are very grateful to have successfully represented our school at an international event.
-To experience this unique opportunity here in the UAE – for which other schools had to endure a 15-hour flight – is a privilege.
-Luca and Hala performed outstandingly.
+To experience this unique opportunity here in the UAE - for which other schools had to fly 15 hours - is a privilege.
+Luca and Hala have performed exceptionally well.
 We are extremely proud of all the participants."

 More than an academic experience

-The Harvard Model United Nations provided our students with a platform to acquire key skills that extend far beyond the classroom.
-This experience underscores the German International School Dubai's values of promoting excellence and global thinking.
-Congratulations to Luca, Hala, and all participants for their outstanding achievements!
+The Harvard Model United Nations provided a platform for our students to acquire key skills that go far beyond the classroom.
+This experience underlines the German International School Dubai's values of promoting excellence and global thinking.
+Congratulations to Luca, Hala and all participants for their outstanding achievements!